 Notes on Being Human

-How to Deal with Anxiety and Negative Thinking About Future Events
+How to Manage Anxiety About the Future

 Anxiety often stems from a fear of the unknown.
 Something might happen — something we can't fully control or predict — and this uncertainty triggers a feeling of danger.
 Our instinctive response becomes: “If I can’t control or predict it, I’m at risk.
 I must fix it or...